sarisabban/DeepPhase/README.md

 3. Download a list of PDB IDs from RCSB.org in a file called **IDs.txt**, make sure the all the IDs are in a single line separated by a comma as per the RCSB standard.

-4. Compile the dataset using one of the following commands:
+4. Compile the dataset using one of the following command:

-`python crystal.py --Dataset PDBIDs.txt` or `python crystal.py -D PDBIDs.txt`
+`python crystal.py --Dataset IDs.txt` or `python crystal.py -D IDs.txt`

-**NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.
+**NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete and up to 1TB memory.

---------------------- THIS SECTION HAS CHANGES -----------------------
-NOT USING ANY MORE !!!!
-CHECK !!!!!!

-If you want to compile a dataset of computer generated reflections from PDB files and augment each of these example then use the following command:

-`python crystal.py --Augment NUMBER` or `python crystal.py -A 10`

-Where NUMBER is the number of augments to each example.

-to export the augments as .mtz files use the collosing command:
-`python crystal.py --Augment NUMBER MTZ` or `python crystal.py -A 10 MTZ`

---------------------- THIS SECTION HAS CHANGES -----------------------
-Fix info about voxelisation
-Fix info about data generation
-Fix info about vectorisation
+If you want to download our dataset it will be provided here (CrystalDataset.csv ~247GB)

 5. Prepare dataset for training:
 For **DeepClass** (protein classification dataset):
-The dataset has to be segmented depending on the number of reflection points of each example into the following segmens: less the 1K, 1K-10K, 10K-500K, 500K-1M, and more than 1M.
-The 500k-1M and 1M+ will be voxelised while the others will not.
-Run the following command:

-`python crystal.py --Voxelise FILENAME.csv` or `python crystal.py -V FILENAME.csv`

-The dataset is too large to be loaded anywhere, therefore the segmented (and voxelised) datasets has to be vectorised (or serialised to save this step into files).
-This command will build the tensors, normalise, standerdise or one-hot encode them, then serialise them.
-That way the dataset can be loaded using less RAM memory.

-`python crystal.py --Vectorise TYPE FILENAME.csv NUMBER_OF_POINTS` or `python crystal.py -V DeepClass FILENAME.csv 10000`
+`python crystal.py --Serialise TYPE FILENAME.csv NUMBER_OF_POINTS` or `python crystal.py -S DeepClass FILENAME.csv 10000`

 For the 10K-500K, 500K-1M, and 1M+ segments it is recommended to keep NUMBER_OF_POINTS to 10000 since we found this trains best in DeepClass.
 The other segments use 100.